 Chocolate is a velvety treat that is often served at parties and dessert tables during the holiday season.
 Boxes of chocolate are exchanged as tokens of affection and esteem especially during the Christmas holidays and on Valentines Day.

-While some people avoid chocolate for health reasons, recent research shows that small portions of the sweet treat may have some health benefits.
+While some people avoid chocolate for health reasons, recent research shows that small portions of dark chocolate may have some health benefits.

 Chocolate: Historically a Royal Treat